Diploma Course

 Options

 Choose the way you would like to enrol on Modules 6, 7 and 8.
 If you have completed modules 4 and 5, you can have a reduction in fees in return for less tuition on the last three modules.
 Discuss this with your tutor in order to decide if this is the best option for you.
+When you enrol you are told which exercises to send to your tutor, and you receive the Guidance Notes on all the exercises where they are relevant.
+You can also ask your tutor for help if you are finding some of the course material difficult to understand.

 Module 4 – Forecasting and Planetary Cycles